New index reveals York is the UK’s best place for hybrid working, due to its superfast broadband, good schools, low crime, and closeness to Leeds[1]

 Uswitch’s quick tips for improving home broadband connection

-1. Reboot your router — the classic ‘unplug it, leave it 30 seconds and plug it back in’ can sometimes be all you need to kick the router back into action.
+Reboot your router — the classic ‘unplug it, leave it 30 seconds and plug it back in’ can sometimes be all you need to kick the router back into action.

-2. Location, location, location — if your router is located further away than it needs to be, try moving it to the room you’re most active in or the centre of your home.
+Location, location, location — if your router is located further away than it needs to be, try moving it to the room you’re most active in or the centre of your home.

-3. Disconnect unnecessary devices — turn the Wi-Fi off on gadgets you’re not using, even if they’re in a drawer.
+Disconnect unnecessary devices — turn the Wi-Fi off on gadgets you’re not using, even if they’re in a drawer.
 They may be using bandwidth in the background.

-4. Run a speed test— this will determine whether your router is running at the speeds you signed up for.
+Run a speed test— this will determine whether your router is running at the speeds you signed up for.
 If it’s not, have a conversation with your provider.

-5. Purchase a Wi-Fi extender or ‘booster’ — this will optimise your broadband for faster and stronger connections in those ‘not spots’ around your home.
+Purchase a Wi-Fi extender or ‘booster’ — this will optimise your broadband for faster and stronger connections in those ‘not spots’ around your home.

-Read Uswitch’s guide to broadband and moving home here
+Read Uswitch’s guide to broadband and moving home here.

 About Uswitch

-Uswitch is one of the UK’s top comparison websites for home services switching, including broadband, mobiles, SIM Only and insurance.
-We’ve saved consumers over £2.5 billion off their bills since we launched in September 2000.
+Uswitch is one of the UK’s top comparison websites for home services switching, including energy, broadband and mobiles.

-Uswitch is part of RVU, a global group of online brands with a mission to empower consumers to make more confident home services, insurance and financial decisions.
+Uswitch is part of RVU, a group of online brands with a mission to empower consumers to make more confident home services, insurance and financial decisions.